CallumWalley/nzrse-containers/_episodes/06-gpu-gromacs.md

 On the host system side, when running GPU applications through Singularity the only requirement consists of the Nvidia driver for the relevant GPU card (the corresponding file is typically called `libcuda.so.<VERSION>`).

-Do not execute the next following commands, let us just have a look at them.
+Do not execute the following commands, let us just have a look at them.

 * Setup $SINGULARITY variable as convenience
   ```